Schoharie limousine crash: Questions about Shahed Hussain relationship with FBI

-At an April 2022 hearing of the House Intelligence Committee, Stefanik, whose redrawn 21st district will include Amsterdam and the crash site starting in 2023, questioned FBI director Christopher A. Wray about whether Shahed Hussain's history as an informant in the terrorism case may have led the bureau to protect him from consequences for the limousine's safety violations.
+At an April 2022 hearing of the House Intelligence Committee, Stefanik, whose redrawn 21st district includes Amsterdam and the crash site, questioned FBI director Christopher A. Wray about whether Shahed Hussain's history as an informant in the terrorism case may have led the bureau to protect him from consequences for the limousine's safety violations.
 She asked generally whether the FBI works to protect informants from criminal charges unrelated to their work as an informant, and specifically whether it was aware of the safety violations Prestige had incurred prior to the crash.
 Wray did not answer specifically and said that his staff would get back to her but Stefanik insisted he answer her personally.
 She gave him a list of questions with an April 12 deadline and told him she would seek a subpoena if she was not satisfied with the response.

 Tonko's office said the FBI gave a general briefing about the matter but nothing more.
-In August Stefanik told Fox News that she nad not received any response from the bureau.
+In August Stefanik told Fox News that she had not received any response from the bureau.